ChrstphrHll/npc_gen/students/Aksel Strohm.md

 year: 7
 guild: Jettenia
 partyID: 10
+tags:
+- Tiefling
+- Sorcerer
+- Assault
+- 7th
+- Jettenia
 ---
 # Aksel Strohm
 ---
 ### Description
 - 7th year Tiefling Sorcerer in Jettenia
-- curly red hair that's put up in a large bun, Pale Brown eyes, and Spring Green skin
+- curly red hair that's put up in a large bun, Pale Green eyes, and Spring Green skin
 - Is Hypnotic and Impractical, and has Vengful as their ideal

 ### Organizations